rudrakshguptaa/Swiggy-Dataset_Analysis-R_Language/README.md

 - **Restaurant Performance:** Evaluates restaurant ratings, order volume, and delivery time.
 - **Trend Identification:** Uncovers emerging trends and patterns in the food delivery industry.

+**Visualizations**

+- **Bar Charts:** Displays the top 10 cities with most restaurants and the number of branches for specific restaurant chains.
+- **Pie Chart:** Illustrates the distribution of restaurants by health category.

+**Benefits:**

+- **Market Analysis:** Provides valuable insights for businesses looking to expand into new cities or identify popular restaurant trends.
+- **Consumer Choice:** Helps consumers discover highly-rated restaurants and popular chains.
+- **Health Awareness:** Raises awareness about the availability of restaurants in different health categories.
+-
 **Usage:**

-1. **Prerequisites:** Ensure you have Python 3 installed along with the required libraries (Pandas, NumPy, Matplotlib, Seaborn).
-2. **Clone Repository:** Download or clone the project repository from GitHub.
+1. **Prerequisites:** Install R-Studio and libraries: dplyr and ggplot2.
+2. **Load the data:** Replace the placeholder file path with the actual location of your dataset.
-3. **Run Jupyter Notebook:** Execute the provided Jupyter Notebook to perform the analysis and generate visualizations.
+3. **Run the analysis:** Execute the code to generate the visualizations and analysis.

 **Contributions:**

-We welcome contributions from the community.
-Feel free to fork the repository, make improvements, and submit pull requests.
+Contributions are welcome!
+Feel free to fork the repository, make improvements, and submit a pull request.

 **Additional Notes:**